Robust Unsupervised Multi-task and Transfer Learning on Gaussian Mixture Models: Introduction

-There are some recent studies on TL and MTL under various statistical settings, including high-dimensional linear regression \citep{xu2021learning, li2022transfer, zhang2022class, li2022estimation}, high-dimensional generalized linear models \citep{li2021targeting, bastani2021predicting, tian2022transfer}, functional linear regression \citep{lin2022transfer}, high-dimensional graphical models \citep{li2022transfer}, reinforcement learning \citep{chen2022transferred}, among others.
-The new work \cite{duan2022adaptive} developed an adaptive and robust MTL framework with sharp statistical guarantees for a broad class of models.
-We discuss its connection to our work in Sections \ref{sec: mtl} and \ref{sec: tl}.
+There are some recent studies on TL and MTL under various statistical settings, including high-dimensional linear regression \citep{xu2021learning, li2022transfer, zhang2022class, li2022estimation}, high-dimensional generalized linear models \citep{bastani2021predicting, li2023targeting, tian2023transfer}, functional linear regression \citep{lin2022transfer}, high-dimensional graphical models \citep{li2022transfer}, reinforcement learning \citep{chen2022transferred}, among others.
+The recent work \cite{duan2023adaptive} developed an adaptive and robust MTL framework with sharp statistical guarantees for a broad class of models.
+We discuss its connection to our work in Section \ref{sec: mtl}.